Azure-Samples/azure-sql-db-prisma/README.md

 az sql db create -g <resource-group> -s <server-name> -n todo_prisma --service-objective S0
 ```

-Remember that if you don't have Linux environment where you can run [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) you can always use the [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
+> **Note:**: Remember that if you don't have Linux environment where you can run [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) you can always use the [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
 If you prefer to do everything via the portal, here's a tutorial: [Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal).

-If you are completely new to Azure SQL, no worries!
-Here's a full playlist that will help you: [Azure SQL for beginners](https://www.youtube.com/playlist?list=PLlrxD0HtieHi5c9-i_Dnxw9vxBY-TqaeN).

-### Define the connection string

 Prisma will connect to the database using the `DATABASE_URL` environment variable which can be defined in the `./api/.env` file.